Velythyl/velythyl.github.io/_posts/2022-11-07-economy-of-scale.md

 is greatly diminished: with cheap-enough robots, we can install manufacturing plants much closer to the source of consumption, which isn’t possible with a human workforce that requires amenities close to its jobsite.
 We could hide enormous robot factories under the earth, allowing for a cleaner surface earth, and more protected areas for nature.
-Robots need neither sun, clean air, nor food.
+Robots need neither sun, nor clean air, nor food.

-And I won’t even mention the obvious fact that relocating our current manufacturing workforce in such a way is unfeasible: richer countries only allow worker exploitation when workers are in foreign countries (the incredibly number of sweatshops is proof enough...)
+And I won’t even mention the obvious fact that relocating our current manufacturing workforce in such a way is unfeasible: richer countries only allow worker exploitation when workers are in foreign countries (the incredible number of sweatshops in poorer countries that make goods for richer countries is proof enough...)
 Automation helps those workers too: as automation scales up, these workers will need to pivot to less labor-intensive jobs, and the education rate of affected countries will go up ([as we can infer from the effects of the